Borador dog breed

 About the Borador

-The Borador is a very large hybrid dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Borador is manageable for most owners.
+The Borador is a large hybrid dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Borador is manageable for most owners.
 Typically standing 19 to 24 inches and weighing 40 to 65 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Hybrid Dogs group, the Borador brings a distinct combination of traits that sets it apart.
 The Borador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Borador loves being close to its people and forms strong bonds with every member of the household.